-Whether you call it high tea, low tea or afternoon tea, afternoon tea is an occasion to socialize and relax in style with friends.
+Whether you call it high tea, low tea, or afternoon tea, afternoon tea is an occasion to socialize and relax in style with friends.
 Selecting a great tea for afternoon tea is just one of the many aspects of the occasion, but it's often largely overlooked by people putting on or attending afternoon teas.
 This list of top ten afternoon teas includes old and new favorites that are well suited to pairing with afternoon tea fare.

 01 of 08

 02 of 08

-Many people enjoy their Assam tea with a little milk and sugar.
+Assam black tea is grown in the mountainous region of Assam, India.
+It is known for its robust, malty, and sometimes tannic (astringent) flavor.
+A popular breakfast tea, many people enjoy their Assam tea with a little milk and sugar.
 With milk and sugar, Assam teas are ideal for afternoon tea sweets.
 Without them, Assams can stand up to flavorful savory foods, like finger sandwiches and quiche.

 03 of 08